Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/transform/noise.rst

 To avoid having the texture affect the material's properties, it can be disabled in the texture menu.

-The *Noise* function displaces vertices along the object's ±Z-Axis only.
+The *Noise* function displaces vertices along the object's ±Z axis only.

 *Noise* permanently modifies your mesh according to the material texture.
 Each click adds onto the current mesh.